Last updated: August 19, 2026

 Which option is easier to keep clean?

-Closed storage is usually easier to keep clean because items are behind doors or inside drawers.
-Open shelving needs more frequent dusting because the shelf surface and displayed objects are exposed.
+Closed storage is usually easier to keep visually tidy because stored objects sit behind doors or inside drawers.
+Open shelving needs more direct cleaning because both the shelf surface and the displayed objects remain exposed.

 Is open shelving a good idea in a small living room?